Paracompact space: Definition of relevant terms for the variations

-As the name implies, a fully normal space is normal.
+As the names imply, a fully normal space is normal and a fully T4 space is T4.
 Every fully T4 space is paracompact.
 In fact, for Hausdorff spaces, paracompactness and full normality are equivalent.
 Thus, a fully T4 space is the same thing as a paracompact Hausdorff space.

 Without the Hausdorff property, paracompact spaces are not necessarily fully normal.
 Any compact space that is not regular provides an example.

 A historical note: fully normal spaces were defined before paracompact spaces, in 1940, by John W. Tukey.